 His performances with the Montreal Symphony Orchestra include concerts conducted by Kent Nagano, Masaaki Suzuki, François-Xavier Roth, Vasily Petrenko, Juraj Valčuha, John Storgårds, Carlo Rizzi, and David Zinman.
 He has also performed as a soloist with the Toronto Symphony Orchestra, the Quebec Symphony Orchestra, and Les Violons du Roy, conducted respectively by Stéphane Denève, Michael Willens, and Fabien Gabel.

-At the Maison symphonique, Kunz has premiered numerous pieces for organ and orchestra, and for solo organ, by Tod Machover, John Rea, Samy Moussa, Harry Stafylakis, Matthew Ricketts, Régis Campo, and Maxime Goulet.
-A highlight among his many solo performances on the Grand Orgue Pierre-Béique was a recital presented in 2017 in collaboration with the NASA, the Canadian Space Agency, and the European Space Agency, during which a live audio-video duplex with an astronaut aboard the International Space Station allowed for the first ever Earth-Space organ duet.
+At the Maison symphonique, Kunz has premiered numerous pieces for organ and orchestra and for solo organ by Tod Machover, John Rea, Samy Moussa, Harry Stafylakis, Matthew Ricketts, Régis Campo, and Maxime Goulet.
+A highlight among his many solo performances on the Grand Orgue Pierre-Béique was a recital presented in 2017 in collaboration with the National Aeronautics and Space Administration (NASA), the Canadian Space Agency, and the European Space Agency, during which a live audio-video duplex with an astronaut aboard the International Space Station allowed for the first ever Earth-Space organ duet.

-Jean-Willy Kunz’ interest and versatility in different styles of music are reflected in the various projects he has been involved with for the last ten years, and which shed new light on the pipe organ, including jazz music in duo with Branford Marsalis and with the Ensemble InSpirations, pop music with Rufus and Martha Wainwright, stage music with the Cirque du Soleil, contemporary music with the Quebec Contemporary Music Society, and baroque music with the Ensemble Caprice.
+Jean-Willy Kunz’s interest and versatility in different styles of music are reflected in the various projects with which he has been involved for the last ten-plus years – those which shed new light on the pipe organ, including jazz music in duo with Branford Marsalis and with the Ensemble InSpirations, pop music with Rufus and Martha Wainwright, stage music with the Cirque du Soleil, contemporary music with the Quebec Contemporary Music Society, and baroque music with the Ensemble Caprice.

 Jean-Willy Kunz studied the organ at the Music Conservatory in Lyon with Louis Robilliard, at the Music Conservatory in Montréal with Mireille Lagacé, and holds a doctorate in organ performance from McGill University where he studied with John Grew.
 In 2018, he completed an MBA at HEC Montréal.
 He is organ professor at the Conservatory of Music in Montréal and artistic director of the Canadian International Organ Competition.